QuantEcon/python-lecture-sandpit.myst/lectures/lagrangian_lqdp.md

 This way of finding the solution to a potentially unstable linear difference equations system is not necessarily limited to the LQ optimization problems.

-For example, this method is adopted in the [Stability in Linear Rational Expectations Models](https://python.quantecon.org/re_with_feedback.html#Another-perspective) lecture.
+For example, this same method is used in our [Stability in Linear Rational Expectations Models](https://python.quantecon.org/re_with_feedback.html#Another-perspective) lecture.

 Let's try to solve for the solution again using the `stable_solution` function defined above.